homayoun-afshari/nesy/README.md

 ## Functional Solution

 <p align="justify">
  Alright, let's get down to the nuts and bolts of how this idea comes to life.
 Depending on the functional designs <i>you pick</i> for each module described, there are many ways to pull this off.
 For my thesis, given the time and resources I had, I went for the simplest setup I could find.
 As shown in the figure below, I used a prompt engineer to carve prompts and act as the context generator.
-Then, a Vision Language Model (VLM) took those prompts and churned out symbolic rules in FOL.
+Then, I used a Vision Language Model (VLM) to take those prompts and churn out symbolic rules in FOL.
 For the visual processor, I leaned on a straightforward Convolutional Neural Network (CNN) and used its output embeddings as the visual symbols.
 Finally, a Dynamic Logic Tensor Network (D-LTN) stepped up as the rule verifier to deliver the final output.
 </p>

 <p align="center">